AdventurousGui/AdventurousGui/README.md

 ## Hi there 👋

-- 🔭 I’m currently working on [stjiris/OCR](https://github.com/stjiris/OCR) as part of my Master's dissertation and internship at INESC-ID
+- 🔭 I’m currently working on [stjiris/OCR](https://github.com/stjiris/OCR) as part of my Master's dissertation and internship at INESC-ID.
+You can try it out [here!](https://iris.sysresearch.org/ocr-prod/)
 - 📫 How to reach me: guilherme.m.branco@tecnico.ulisboa.pt

 <div>